 “Closed Captioning (CC) and subtitling are both processes of displaying text on a television, video screen, or other visual display to provide additional or interpretive information.”

-That pretty much sums up closed captioning meaning as text added to the video to supplement, inform, and interpret the dialogue and soundtrack of the video footage.
+That pretty much sums up closed captioning: text added to the video to supplement, inform, and interpret the dialogue and soundtrack.

 Download eBook Now!